Have you ever wanted to know the secret key to success?

 “I need to know more!
 I haven’t learned enough!”

 I know, I know – it’s scary!
 I’m not saying it will be easy.
 For a long time, I avoided taking any action towards my goals, and I didn’t know why for the longest time, but one day it suddenly occurred to me: it was easier to imagine my goals than to strive for them.
 I was always “working up to it.”

 Our imaginations are capable of incredible things, but sometimes it can work against us.
-Fear of failure and self-limiting beliefs are products of our imagination, and they ultimately prevent us from taking action that, deep down, we know we need to take.
+Fear of failure, learned helplessness, and self-limiting beliefs are products of our imagination, and they ultimately prevent us from taking action that, deep down, we know we need to take.

 Face Your Fear of Failure

 No one wants to fail!
 That’s why the fear of failure often causes us to freeze.